Exifers/You-Dont-Know-JS/scope & closures/ch4.md

 }
 ```

-While this all may sound like nothing more than interesting academic trivia, it highlights the fact that duplicate definitions in the same scope are a really bad idea and will often lead to confusing results.

 Function declarations that appear inside of normal blocks typically hoist to the enclosing scope, rather than being conditional as this code implies:

 ```js